Kaweees/Chrome-Saver/README.md

 ## How to Use

 - Run either the script in an administrator command shell or run the  `.bat` or `.ps1` file directly with administrator permissions
-- Note that the best use of this script is to
+- Note that the best use of this script is to save the information